Messenger

 HPV Testing

-There are over 100 strains of the HPV (Human Papillomavirus), but only about 40 strains cause disease in humans.
-Infection occurs through direct contact, such as sexual activity involving the genitals, anus, mouth, or throat.
-Importantly, it often shows no symptoms and can take 10-20 years to develop into cancer.
-Common key strains include:
+The HPV (Human Papillomavirus) family includes more than 100 strains, but only about 40 strains cause diseases in humans.
+Transmission occurs through direct skin-to-skin or mucosal contact, such as sexual contact involving the genitals, anus, oral cavity, or throat.
+Crucially, it often shows no symptoms and can take 10-20 years to develop into cancer.
+The primary strains commonly encountered include:

-• Strains 6 and 11: Cause genital warts.
+• Strains 6 and 11 cause genital warts (condyloma acuminata).

-• Strains 16 and 18: Cause cancers in the genital and anal areas.
+• Strains 16 and 18 cause genital and anal cancers.

-Since those infected often don't know it, they can unknowingly spread the virus to others.
-HPV is a silent threat that leads to serious diseases like cancer.
-While there is currently no cure for the HPV virus itself, it can be prevented through vaccination.
-In Thailand, three types are available:
+Because infected individuals are usually asymptomatic, they can unknowingly pass the virus to others.
+HPV is therefore a silent threat that leads to severe diseases like cancer.
+Although there is currently no cure to eradicate the HPV virus itself, it can be effectively prevented through vaccination.
+In Thailand, 3 types of vaccines are available:

-Vaccination is an excellent way to prevent infection and reduce cancer risk, combined with safe sexual behavior.
+Receiving the vaccine is an excellent way to prevent infection and minimize the risk of developing HPV-related cancers, alongside practicing safe sexual behavior.

-HPV is a major cause of several types of cancer, such as:
+Diseases that can develop following an HPV infection: HPV is a primary cause of several types of cancers, including:

 1. Cervical Cancer

-High-risk HPV strains, such as 16 and 18, are the primary cause of cervical cancer, found in nearly all cases (99.7%).
-This virus is transmitted through sexual contact.
-High-risk strains can lead to cervical cancer, while low-risk strains cause genital warts.
+High-risk types of HPV, particularly strains 16 and 18, are the main cause of cervical cancer, found in almost all cervical cancer cases (99.7%).
+This virus is sexually transmitted; high-risk strains can lead to cervical cancer, while low-risk strains cause genital warts.

 2. Vaginal Cancer

-Vaginal cancer is a rare cancer that usually starts in the cells lining the vagina.
-Primary risk factors include:
+Vaginal cancer is a rare type of cancer that usually originates in the cells lining the vagina.
+Key risk factors include:

 • A history of abnormal cells in the vagina or cervix

-Since this disease is linked to HPV, vaccination and protection during sex can help reduce the risk.
+Since this disease is strongly linked to HPV, getting vaccinated and using protection during sexual intercourse can significantly reduce your risk.

 3. Anal Cancer

-Anal cancer often presents symptoms similar to hemorrhoids, such as abnormal bowel movements, narrowing of the stool, or anal discharge.
-The main cause is HPV infection, especially strains 16 and 18, transmitted through contact or sex.
+Anal cancer often presents with symptoms similar to hemorrhoids, such as abnormal bowel habits, narrowed stools, or rectal discharge/bleeding.
+The primary cause is an HPV infection, especially strains 16 and 18, transmitted through direct skin contact or sexual contact.
 Other risk factors include:

 • Increasing age